perrystephenson/learning_python/README.md

 A `return` statement appears to be compulsory in Python functions, unlike in R where it is not strictly required.
 Like in all other scripting languages, functions must be defined before they are used (i.e. earlier in the script).
 Importing modules is probably a sensible way to manage this.

+Function arguments look to be specified and evaluated similarly to R - you name the arguments and you can give them default values in the definition statement.
+When using the function you can resolve arguments by name or by order (but you cannot mix the two approaches), and there is no partial matching.

+### Methods

+Python is a proper object-oriented (OO) language, unlike R which is a functional language with three different OO systems built on top of it.
+The Python model for objects and methods is most similar to R's Reference Classes (RC) framework, which most R users have probably never encountered.
+In Python, methods belong to objects (you invoke them using `object.method()` notation), and behave according to the type of the object.
+Some methods can mutate the object they belong to, others do not, and there is no easy way to tell the difference without reading the documentation.

 ### Namespaces

 If you have a module called `binky.py` and a function in that module called `foo()` then the fully qualified function name is `binky.foo()`.
 This is sort of like R's `::` notation (e.g. `dplyr::select()`) except that Python modules seem to typically be more light weight than R packages.
 R has no equivalent way to select functions from individual .R files using `source()`, so I guess that is a bit of an advantage for the Python approach, but limiting modules to a single file must make for some horrendously long modules...
 Will need to look into this more.